 The intro page will be displayed when a visitor accesses the main URL of your site, (e.g. http://yourdomain.tld/).
-You can put there a language selection or something else, but please consider, that most visitors are annoyed of intro pages and these pages usually have negative impact on the search engine optimization efforts.
+This page could be used to offer a language selection or something else, but please consider, that most visitors are annoyed by intro pages and these pages usually have a negative impact on search engine optimization efforts.

-The intro page's content is stored if you disable it, so if you need it lateron again, you do not have to start at zero.
+The intro page's content is stored if you disable this feature, so if you need it again later on, you do not have to start from scratch.

-Has no impact.
+Has no impact and can be ignored.
 In former versions the login data was stored in a cookie so that the fields on the login dialogue were pre-filled.
 Has been deactivated for security reasons.

-You can switch on/off the possibility for users to login from the frontend.
+You can switch the possibility for users to login from the frontend, on/off.

 Setting how long error and success messages are displayed in the backend.
 The default value of 1500 means one and a half second.
 Setting this to -1 means that every message has to be confirmed manually.

-If you have created a user group before, you can select it here to allow visitors of your site to register themselves as a member of this group.
+If you have created a user group, you can select it here to allow visitors of your site to register themselves as a member of this group.

 You should be very, very careful with this option!
-The group to which users can register for should have only reading access.
-In worst case, users could damage your whole site or place malicious code on it if they were granted to much access rights.
+The group to which users can register should have only reading access.
+In worst case, users could damage your whole site or place malicious code on it if they were granted too many access rights.

 Also, you do not get any notice if a new user is registered, and there is no way to accept/decline registrations by an administrator.

-So you'd better use this option only in protected environments, i.e. Intranets, where you can trust all visitors.
+So you'd be best to only use this option in protected environments, i.e. Intranets, where you can trust all visitors.

 If you are a developer and/or are asked to switch on error reporting by a community member in a support forum thread, you can switch this setting to "Show all errors and warnings (development)".
 This is useful if you encounter any issues while developing a template or working on/with modules.

-The default setting is "Use system default (php.ini)", because the PHP error messages can contain confidentional information, which better should not be presented to the public (and they don't look very nice neither).
+The default setting is "Use system default (php.ini)", because the PHP error messages can contain confidentional information, which would best not be presented to the public (and they don't look very nice either).
 So just alter this setting if necessary and don't forget to switch it to this setting again, or, if there are still errors/warnings appearing, to "Hide all errors and notices (WWW)".

-Please notice, that on some shared hosting environements this setting has no impact, and the provider has deactivated PHP error messages for security reasons permanently.
+Please notice, that on some shared hosting environements this setting has no impact, if the provider has permanently deactivated PHP error messages for security reasons.
 In this case, you might have to put some code in a .htaccess file or you can access PHP error logfiles on your server - please contact your webspace provider for more information.

 You can choose which WYSIWYG editor (which is installed as a module) you'd like to use for WYSIWYG sections and other input filelds where a WYSIWYG editor is supported.